A Columbus, OH Wage and Employment Law Firm That Works For You

 Either way, trying to tackle such a complex case on your own can be nearly impossible.
 Depending on the circumstances of your employment situation, you might need to deal with the Ohio Civil Rights Commission (OCRC) or another government agency investigating your complaint.
 Also, claims for unpaid minimum wages or overtime include complex, fact-intensive exemptions.
 And if you make a mistake, you could miss out on your opportunity for justice and any financial compensation to which you may be entitled.
 Finally, prompt action is always advisable because of the varying statutes of limitations.

 We know how the legal system works in Columbus and across Ohio.
 We know which state and federal laws apply to different cases.
 And which strategies often work best for successfully resolving such claims.
-Work is a huge part of your life, and we get that, so give your employment concerns the attention they deserve.
-Schedule your free case evaluation with a Columbus employment law attorney who cares.
+Work is a huge part of your life, and we get that, so give your employment concerns the attention they deserve with a Columbus employment attorney on your side.
+Schedule your free case evaluation with our law firm.
 We can help.